noemihuckins/Latin102/translation1.md

 Hercules came between them and the centaur was killed❌, Deianira was taken away❌.

 When Hercules came to the hospitality of Dexamenus the king, this who's daughter Deianira he had deflowered, he wanted to lead her as his wife.
-When Hercules was away, the centaur Eurytion asks to wife Deianira.
+When Hercules was away, the centaur Eurytion asked for the wife, Deianira.
 Since the father of Deianira was scared of the centaur, he promised he would gift her.
 At a fixed time, the centaur came to the wedding with his brothers.
 Hercules came between them and killed the centaur, he took Deianira away.